TritonDataCenter/rfd/rfd/0071/README.md

 ```

 #### `m-encrypt-key-id`
-To provide an audit trail to the consumers of client-side encryption, we set a header indicating the ID of the key used to encrypt the object.
-This would assist users in debugging cases where files have been encrypted using multiple keys and could allow the client to support multiple encryption keys in the future.
-This value must contain only US-ASCII printable characters with no whitespace (ASCII characters 33-126).
-If the key specified in the client configuration does not comply with the acceptable characters, an error will be thrown notifying the implementor.
-If the header returned by the server contains invalid characters, the client attempts to handle it gracefully in whatever way makes the most sense within the client's language or framework.
+To provide an audit trail to the consumers of client-side encryption, we set a header indicating the ID of the key used to encrypt the
+object.
+This would assist users in debugging cases where files have been encrypted using multiple keys and could allow the client to
+support multiple encryption keys in the future.
+This value must contain only US-ASCII printable characters with no whitespace
+(ASCII characters 33-126).
+If the key specified in the client configuration does not comply with the acceptable characters, an
+error must be thrown notifying the implementor.
+If the header returned by the server contains invalid characters, the client
+attempts to handle it gracefully in whatever way makes the most sense within the client's language or framework.

 ```
 m-encrypt-key-id: tps-key
 ```

 #### `m-encrypt-iv`
-In order to make sure that the same ciphertext is not generated each time the same file is encrypted, we use an [initialization vector (IV)](https://en.wikipedia.org/wiki/Initialization_vector).
-This IV is stored in Manta as header metadata in base64 encoding.
+In order to make sure that the same ciphertext is not generated each time the same file is encrypted, we use an
+[initialization vector (IV)](https://en.wikipedia.org/wiki/Initialization_vector).
+This IV is stored in Manta as header metadata
+in base64 encoding.
 ```
 m-encrypt-iv: TWFrZSBEVHJhY2UgZ3JlYXQgYWdhaW4K
 ```